 Since 1979, the Census Bureau has published a variety of experimental poverty measures using expanded definitions of income and alternative methods to account for inflation.
 These alternative measures tend to show lower levels of poverty than the official measure in any year, but the timing of increases and decreases in the poverty rate is very similar across measures.
 This similarity suggests that, despite the criticism it receives, the official poverty measure provides a reliable indicator of changes in the poverty rate from year to year.

 In addition to the Census Bureau’s alternatives, a 1995 panel appointed by the National Academy of Sciences (NAS) suggested a series of poverty measures based on alternative definitions of both income and needs (the amount of resources a family needs to escape poverty).The income measures consider taxes paid, tax credits received, some noncash transfers, and deduct medical expenses and work expenses such as childcare and transportation costs.
 The needs thresholds are derived from a typical family’s spending on food, clothing, shelter and utilities and some measures incorporate geographic differences in cost-of-living.

 These alternative definitions tend to show higher levels of overall poverty than the official measures in any year, although the difference is usually less than one percentage point.
-The incidence of poverty across groups also differs under these measures.
+The incidence of poverty across groups also differs under these measures find more here.
 Single-mother households fare somewhat better and married couples tend to have somewhat higher rates of poverty than when measured using the official methodology.
 This discrepancy likely results from the differing level of noncash benefits received by these two types of families.

 The green line represents one of the alternative measures using NAS methodology.
 This particular series subtracts out-of-pocket medical expenses from a family’s income, computes a threshold each year based on consumption data, and adjusts this threshold based on the cost-of-living in different geographic areas.